-Mount LeConte via The Bullhead Trail is a 13.3 mile moderately trafficked loop trail located near Gatlinburg, TN that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
+Mount LeConte via The Bullhead Trail is a 13.3 mile moderately trafficked loop trail located near Gatlinburg, TN that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is accessible from March until November.

 The Bullhead Trail is an American hiking trail in the Great Smoky Mountains National Park. the trail ascends Mount Le Conter and offers outstanding views.
 The Bullhead Trail is the least traveled route to the summit of Mount Le Conte.
 The beginning of the Bullhead Trail is, for all intents and purposes, actually the trailhead to the Rainbow Falls Trail.
 Both trails are designated the same parking area, and because of their proximity (the two paths are separated only by a 0.3-mile (0.48 km) spur trail) many hikers choose to ascend one trail (usually the Rainbow Falls Trail) and descend the other.
 Given this, however, the trail is still the least popular route along Mount Le Conte, probably because of its isolation (in the woods, near to but away from its crowded neighbor trail) and that it contains no spectacular landmarks along its path.
 But it is this isolation that makes the trail so desirable to those who favor solitude when hiking.